Edward Atkinson (activist): Political activity

 The US pro-expansion press called Atkinson a "latter-day copperhead".
 Atkinson seemed to enjoy the infamy, and he effusively and sarcastically thanked the Administration for calling national attention to his essays and increasing their demand in every state in the union.
+On the other hand, sympathetic accounts portraying him as a "self-made man" were promptly refuted by Atkinson, who scoffed at the term itself.
+"You might as well speak of a self-laid egg," he countered, crediting the quote to his friend, the late Francis Lieber.

 Death and legacy

 Edward Atkinson died on December 11, 1905.
 He was 78 years old at the time of his death.

 Atkinson's papers are housed at the Massachusetts Historical Society and include 32 cartons and six bound volumes of material.

 Works

 For nearly four decades, Atkinson was actively engaged in the distribution of brochures of which he was the author on banking, competition, cotton manufacture, economic legislation, fire prevention, industrial education, the money question, and the tariff.
 In addition to his 1899 series of pamphlets, broadcast over the United States, which he entitled "The Anti-Imperialist:"